NicJC/nicspics/content/_index.md

 I'm working through all this 'other storage' to come up with some decent pictures.

-Creating the website would allow for people all over the world to view these photos too, and download them if they so wished to.
+Creating the website would allow for people all over the world to view these photos too, and download them if they wanted to.

 I thought I'd add a map to the give people an idea , a sense of the area, and just add a bunch of photos from that particular experience.